Kennebunks ME: Presidential Perfection

 EAT: Mabel’s Lobster Claw

-It’s just a little unassuming spot but has won national recognition for its Lobster Savannah – a full crustacean split and stuffed with scallops, shrimp, provolone and other edibles.
+It’s just a little unassuming spot but has won national recognition for its Lobster Savannah – a full crustacean split stuffed with scallops, shrimp, provolone, and other edibles.

 USA Today called humble Mable’s “The Second Best Seafood in the country” (first is Legal Seafood in Boston), and Men’s Health Magazine voted Lobster Savannah the “Manliest Seafood Dish In America.”